 Dishwasher safe and vacuum insulated?
 Yup.
 If you’re looking for low-maintenance and hot coffee, you’ve found your solution.
 The Bubba HT can keep your coffee warm for up to six hours, plus it has a silicone base to keep your tumbler from sliding around in the car, or anywhere else.

 The lid isn’t too fancy, but it gets the job done.
-It clicks shut to prevent leaks and flips open easily, and the mug is available in two colors.
+It clicks shut to prevent leaks and flips open easily, and the mug is available in a dark, matte, smokey color.
 The slender design also means this stainless steel travel mug can fit most cup holders.

 Ello Cole Vacuum-Insulated Stainless Steel Travel Mug